PGVSNH20/ludo-game-ludo-8/Documentation/Methods.md

 # Methods
-## Ludolicious by Broman & Bjornsson 2021 ©
+## Documentation for Ludolicious by Broman & Bjornsson 2021 ©

 * RollDice() for rolling the dice and returning a random value between 1 and 6.
 * Forward() for moving forward with a piece after calling for the value returned from rolling the dice.
 Adderar tärningsslag.